TampereTC/TestContainer-hackathon/README.md

 `sudo docker-compose -f docker-compose-elk.yml down`

 ***Rebuild***

-In case you have made changes in local Dockerfile or content then rebuild the bundle.
+In case you have made changes for local Dockerfile or itself content then rebuild the bundle.
-(Changes in docker-compose yml file does not require rebuilding, only restart is needed)
+(Changes in docker-compose yml file does not require rebuilding, only restart is needed) Also there are some conf files mounted to host folders.
+In order to changes into use only container restart is needed.

 `sudo docker-compose -f <docker-compose file> build`